 Government Cancer Treatment Programs in India

-• Ayushman Bharat – Pradhan Mantri Jan Arogya Yojana (PM-JAY): This government cancer treatment program offers cashless, free cancer treatment in India up to ₹5 lakhs per family per year for secondary and tertiary care, including free cancer treatment in empaneled hospitals.
+- Ayushman Bharat – Pradhan Mantri Jan Arogya Yojana (PM-JAY): Offers cashless cancer treatment up to ₹5 lakhs per family per year for secondary and tertiary care at empaneled hospitals, covering surgery, chemotherapy, and radiation therapy.

 Eligibility and Documents Required for Free Cancer Treatment in India

-• Income certificate or BPL card
+- Income certificate or BPL card to verify financial eligibility

-• Aadhaar card or other identity proof
+- Aadhaar card or other identity proof

-• Medical documents confirming a cancer diagnosis
+- Medical documents confirming a cancer diagnosis

-• State-specific health card (if applicable)
+- State-specific health card (if applicable)

-• Recommendation from a registered medical officer
+- Recommendation from a registered medical officer

-Also Read- Best Cancer Hospitals In India
+Read more: Best Cancer Hospitals In India

-How Free or Affordable Chemotherapy Programs Work in India
+How Free or Affordable +Chemotherapy Programs Work in India

 Chemotherapy is a crucial part of cancer treatment, used to destroy cancer cells or prevent their growth.
 While effective, it can be financially challenging for many families.
 However, in India, there are several ways to make chemotherapy affordable or even free through government schemes, public healthcare support, and NGO aid.